Religion in Korea: Japanese colonial period

 During the Japanese colonial period, the Governor-General's Office of Korea applied the Monastery Ordinance (사찰령) and the Honmuk Monastery Act (본말사법) to Buddhism.
-The Joseon Governor-General's Decree was applied to Yurim, the Foundation Act was applied to Christianity according to the Governor-General's policies, and religious organizations inherent in the Korean people were appointed as similar religious organizations in addition to religion.
+The Joseon Governor-General's Decree was applied to Yurim; the Foundation Act was applied to Christianity in accordance with the Governor-General's policies; and religious organizations inherent in the Korean people were designated as similar religious organizations in addition to religion.
 The Governor-General's Office recognizes Shintoism, Buddhism and Christianity as religions.
-Chengkyunkwan of Confucianism is regarded as a school of economics, and social education law is applied, and it is regarded as a social education institution.
+Chengkyunkwan of Confucianism is regarded as a school of economics, and social education law is applied to it; it is regarded as a social education institution.
 The Confucian temple becomes a club officer currency, and the school (향교) is regarded as a local public body or local educational institution.

 Modern

 Democratic People's Republic of Korea

 At the time of liberation in 1945, there were about 1.5 million religious people in North Korea, 375,000 Buddhists, 200,000 Protestants, and 57,000 Catholics.
 There were more than 2 million religious people (22.2 percent of the population at that time).
 However, due to the regime's policy of stifling religion, North Korea's religious population has been greatly reduced.
 In a report submitted to the U.N.
 Human Rights Council in 2001, the North Korean regime recorded a total of 37,800 religious people, including 15,000 Chondoists, 10,000 Buddhists, 12,000 Protestants, and 800 Catholics.
 The number of facilities for each religion is 800, 60 temples, two churches, and one church.
 North Korean defectors agree that religious activities are impossible in North Korea due to the crackdown on religious activities.
 Religious people are subjected to human rights repression in political prison camps in the Democratic People's Republic of Korea.